Spotted Lanternfly Life Cycle in Virginia (Ciclo de Vida en Virginia de Spotted Lanternfly)

-The Spotted Lanternfly (SLF) overwinters in an egg mass that begins shiny gray but quickly turns to a dull brownish gray.
-The eggs hatch in early May and the nymphs are present until late July when they become adults.
+The Spotted Lanternfly (SLF) overwinters in an egg mass (diagonal lines) that begins shiny gray but quickly turns to a dull brownish gray.
+The eggs hatch in early May and the nymphs (red bars) are present until late July when they become adults (yellow bars).
 Adults start to lay eggs in September.
 The life stages can overlap and, depending on the time of year, multiple stages can be found at the same time.

 Virginia Cooperative Extension materials are available for public use, reprint, or citation without further permission, provided the use includes credit to the author and to Virginia Cooperative Extension, Virginia Tech, and Virginia State University.